quincybryant/ActiveDirectoryHomeLab/README.md

 *Confirms Windows Server installation and system role as the Domain Controller.*

 ![DNS Configuration](screenshots/domain-controller/dns-config.png)
-*Shows DNS service running on DC01 with the domain namespace configured.*
+*Shows DNS service running on DC01 with the domain namesace configured.*

 ---